Differentially Private Decoding in Large Language Models: Introduction

-More recently, there has been interest in introducing DP to already trained machine learning models at the prediction stage \citep{dwork2018privacy, dagan2020pac}.
-Intuitively, we wish to reduce the difference between predictions of a trained model on two distinct input data points.
-DP predictions may also circumvent some of the difficulties with DP training.
+Intuitively, this definition suggests that the prediction of a model, on a possibly adversarially selected input feature, does not vary too much whether or not a certain single data point is in the training set.
+Note that notion of DP prediction is weaker than that of DP training in the sense that the latter implies the former, due to sequential composition property \citep{mironov2017renyi}.
 To our best knowledge, prior to this work, only \citet{ginart2022submix} study DP prediction for LLMs; the authors propose an ensemble-based method which significantly increases computational and storage costs.

 Our contributions: 1) We propose a simple and computationally lightweight method for DP prediction in LLMs based on perturbation to the output probability distribution and show that our approach is differentially private; 2) We apply our method to a pre-trained LLM and compare the impact on performance and privacy.